The Fey

 Yes.
 “Fey” is the correct spelling.
 They use it because while they are fae, and also fay, they are in fact fey, so they are constantly starving to death.

-Their world name is the Silver Dawning.
-Being among the Mythos, they are naturally magical beings, producing their own magic like an electric eel generates shock – but unlike every other member of the Mythos, their magic is being stolen from them.
+Like all magical beings among the Mythos, they are naturally magical, producing their own power like an electric eel generates shock – but unlike every other member of the Mythos, their magic is being stolen.
+The Throne and the Scepter siphon their power from birth, leaving any Fey claimed by those two artefacts of power starving.

 Trivia: Dragons call them children of the grasses because they scuttle around in the grass (from a dragon’s point of view).